-- Programmable – it must not be able to store and replay a sequence of operations or capable of external programming
+- programmable, it mustn't be able to store and replay a sequence of operations or capable of external programming

-An online calculator will also be available if you do not have access to a suitable calculator.
+An online calculator will also be available if you don't have access to a suitable one.

-To ensure exam questions and answers are not recorded or shared, pen and paper is prohibited during online proctored exams.
-Instead, you will have access to a virtual scratch pad and online whiteboard for note-taking, operated by your keyboard and mouse.
+To ensure exam questions and answers aren't recorded or shared, pens and paper are prohibited during online proctored exams.
+Instead, you'll have access to a virtual scratch pad and online whiteboard for note taking.
 Please visit My Online Learning for more information about your scratch pad and online whiteboard tools.

 What you can have with you:

 - your study guide and any additional notes